Photo: Contiki

 - Dry-fit athletic shirts (for smart and warm athleisure looks)

-- Undershirts (to provide a barrier between your skin and itchier fabrics like wool)
+- Undershirts (to provide a barrier between your skin and potentially itchier fabrics like wool)

 - Long johns (get a good discreet pair and you can even wear them under your favourite skinny jeans)